lazywinadmin/LazyTS/README.md

 ## Installation

-Download the last version: https://github.com/lazywinadmin/LazyTS/releases Unblock the zip file
+* Download the last version: https://github.com/lazywinadmin/LazyTS/releases
+* Unblock the zip file
-Extract all the files
+* Extract all the files
-Launch LazyTS.ps1
+* Launch LazyTS.ps1

 ## Usage

+* Launch a PowerShell console with the account that will perform the action
-Launching the tool from the PS1 LazyTS.ps1
+* Execute the powershell script LazyTS.ps1

 ![Alt text](media/LazyTS.png "LazyTS")